Pregabalin Addiction

 What is Pregabalin?

-Pregabalin is a medication commonly prescribed to treat nerve pain, seizures and anxiety.
-It works by calming overactive nerves in the brain, which helps reduce pain signals and prevent seizures.
-By binding to specific receptors, Pregabalin decreases the release of neurotransmitters that contribute to nerve pain and anxiety.
-This makes it particularly effective for conditions like fibromyalgia, diabetic neuropathy and generalised anxiety disorder.
+Pregabalin is a medication commonly prescribed to treat nerve pain, seizures and anxiety disorders.
+It works by calming overactive nerve activity in the brain and spinal cord, helping to reduce pain signals and stabilise electrical activity that can lead to seizures.
+By reducing the release of certain neurotransmitters involved in pain and anxiety, pregabalin can be particularly effective for conditions such as fibromyalgia, diabetic neuropathy and generalised anxiety disorder.
+Its calming effects can provide significant relief for many patients when used as prescribed.

 Pregabalin Tablets in a bottle